Pete Sessions: 2020

-In October 2019, Sessions announced his candidacy for the 2020 election in Texas's 17th congressional district, about 100 mi from his former district.
-The district includes his boyhood home Waco, and Sessions bought a house there soon after announcing his candidacy.
-Sessions's bid received a chilly reception from some Republicans in the district, including the retiring incumbent, Bill Flores, but he led the field in a crowded 12-way Republican primary–the real contest in this heavily Republican district.
+In October 2019, Sessions announced his candidacy for the 2020 election in Texas's 17th congressional district.
+While the 17th is about 100 mi from his former district, it is based in his boyhood home in Waco.
+Sessions sold his home in Dallas and bought a home in Waco soon after announcing his candidacy.
+Sessions's bid received a chilly reception from some Republicans in the district, including the retiring five-term incumbent, Bill Flores.
+Despite this, Sessions led the field in a crowded 12-way Republican primary–the real contest in this heavily Republican district.
 He then defeated healthcare executive Renee Swann in a runoff, securing the Republican nomination and all but assuring his return to Congress.

 Tenure

 Through August 2017, Sessions voted with his party in 98.8% of votes in the 115th session of Congress and voted in line with President Trump's position in 97.5% of votes.

 In November 1997, Sessions was one of 18 House Republicans to co-sponsor a resolution by Bob Barr that sought to launch an impeachment inquiry against President Bill Clinton.
 The resolution did not specify any charges or allegations.
 This was an early effort to impeach Clinton, predating the eruption of the Clinton–Lewinsky scandal.
 That scandal led to a more serious effort to impeach Clinton in 1998.
 On October 8, 1998, Sessions voted for legislation to open an impeachment inquiry.
 On December 19, 1998, he voted in favor of all four proposed articles of impeachment against Clinton (only two of which received the majority of votes needed to be adopted).

 Sessions voted against the second impeachment of Donald Trump after the 2021 storming of the United States Capitol.
+He also was among 147 congressional Republicans who voted to overturn the 2020 election results.

+In October 2021, Business Insider reported that Sessions had violated the Stop Trading on Congressional Knowledge (STOCK) Act of 2012, a federal transparency and conflict-of-interest law, by failing to properly disclose the purchase of stock in Amazon.
+Sessions again violated the STOCK Act when, in February 2022, he was late in reporting seven stock trades that he had made during 2021 worth between $7,001 and $105,000.

+Sessions unsuccessfully sought the Republican nomination for the October 2023 Speaker of the United States House of Representatives election.